 “It’s because we don’t pay attention,” he said.

 The majority of Americans do not have a budget or keep close track of their spending, according to the National Foundation for Credit Counseling’s 2019 Consumer Financial Literacy Survey.
 If people took the time to do this, they would not waste as much money, Bachrach said.

 If you have avoided creating a budget because it feels restrictive, create a spending plan instead.
 Rather than look for things you can cut, figure out where you want your money to go — such as paying off debt, taking a vacation, saving for a house or retirement — and review your spending patterns to see if they are in line with those priorities.
 You can set up automatic transfers to ensure your money is going toward your goals each month.
 And ask yourself before every purchase whether it’s taking you toward or away from your goals.

 If your tax withholding is too high, you might be losing money in your paycheck.
-According to IRS data, about 74 percent of taxpayers received a refund in 2017, and the average amount was $2,769.
+According to IRS data, about 70% of taxpayers received a refund in 2018 — it’s too early to tell how many taxpayers will receive a refund in 2019 — and the average amount was $2,729.
 That means taxpayers let Uncle Sam hang on to too much of their hard-earned money during the year.

 “The government says you have to pay taxes, but nowhere does it say you have to overpay taxes,” Bachrach said.

 Lower your withholding so you can get more money in your paycheck.
 Then, have that amount automatically deposited into your 401k or an IRA, so that it can earn interest and grow, Bachrach said.